MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 3. **Open the SQL Query Editor:**
    - Once in the SQL Analytical Endpoint, locate and click on the "New SQL query" button to open the SQL query editor interface.
 4. **Write Your SQL Query:**
    - In the SQL query editor, enter your SQL query and click **Run**.
-For example:
+The following example query retrieves all desktop flow runs (flow sessions) associated with a specific desktop flow and a machine Id that have failed within the last 7 days.

      ```sql
         SELECT